swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 Thanks to weaving the right continuation resume calls into the complex callbacks of the `buyVegetables` function, we were able to offer a much nicer overload of this function, allowing our users to rely on the async/await to interact with this function.

-> **The challenge with diagnostics for Unsafe**: It is theoretically possible to provide compiler diagnostics to help developers avoid *simple* mistakes with resuming the continuation multiple times (or not at all).
->
-> However, since the primary use case of this API is often integrating with complicated callback-style APIs (such as the `buyVegetables` shown above) it is often impossible for the compiler to have enough information about each callback's semantics to meaningfully produce diagnostic guidance about correct use of this unsafe API.
->
-> Developers must carefully place the `resume` calls guarantee the proper resumption semantics of unsafe continuations, lack of consideration for a case where resume should have been called will result in a task hanging forever, justifying the unsafe denotation of this API.

 ## Source compatibility